Harppi/duplicity_backup/README.md

 ### Environment

-* `DPBX_ACCESS_TOKEN` - Dropbox access token that the script provides when a user executes it for the first time
+* `DPBX_ACCESS_TOKEN` - Dropbox access token that the script provides when a user executes the script for the first time
 * `DPBX_APP_KEY` - Dropbox app key that is specific to the owner of a Dropbox app
 * `DPBX_APP_SECRET` - Dropbox app secret that is specific to the owner of a Dropbox app
-* GPG_EMAIL - an email address that is associated with a GPG key
+* `GPG_EMAIL` - an email address that is associated with a GPG key
 * `GPG_KEY` - the ID of the GPG pubring that this role creates
 * `GPG_NAME` - the name of the user associated with a GPG key
 * `PASSPHRASE` - a passphrase that protects the primary and subordinate GPG private keys

 ## Getting started

+The configuration of the script splits into two parts - creating a Dropbox application and defining user specific settings.
+Then navigate to the Permissions tab of the app and tick the `files.metadata.write`, `files.content.write` and `files.content.read` checkboxes.

+### Creating a Dropbox application

+Navigate to Dropbox App console and create a new app.
+Choose `Scoped access` as the API, `App folder` as the type of access and name the app.

+### Defining user specific settings

 Create a file called `vars/user_config.yml` and define a personal backup configuration.
 The file should include a map structure as follows: